Everything about nuts

 Cashews grow attached to this accessory fruit.
 That’s why cashews aren’t real nuts; they are the seeds that grow connected to cashew apples.

 From the moment a cashew tree is planted, it takes about around three years until it is ready to produce cashews.
-But it will take five additional years for the tree to be able to produce a whole crop.
-Only then it’s possible to start the commercial harvesting of cashews.
+However, it will take five additional years for the tree to be able to produce a whole crop.
+Only then is it possible to start harvesting the cashews.

 The appearance of new cashew tree breeds shortened that time.
 Some trees start producing fruit in as little as one year, and harvests are feasible after two more years.